Ages 6 – 10

 Start a Team

-FIRST LEGO League Jr. is a celebration!
+FIRST LEGO League Explore is a celebration!
 Coaches help other coaches.
 Teams help other teams.
 We want everyone who participates – team member, coach, or event volunteer – to have a fulfilling experience.
-That’s the reason FIRST built FIRST LEGO League Jr. upon a set of Core Values that guides everything we do.
+That’s the reason FIRST built FIRST LEGO League Explore upon a set of Core Values that guides everything we do.

-The following steps will give you an idea of what coaching an FIRST LEGO League Jr. team is all about.
-The FIRST LEGO League Jr. season is approximately 8-10 weeks, and can be started at any time during the standard season (August to April).
-We recommend that teams identify an Expo they wish to attend and start their seasons about 8-10 weeks before that Expo.
+The following steps will give you an idea of what coaching an FIRST LEGO League Explore team is all about.
+The FIRST LEGO League Explore season is approximately 8-10 weeks, and can be started at any time during the standard season (August to April).
+We recommend that teams identify a Festival they wish to attend and start their seasons about 8-10 weeks before that Festival.

 How much does it cost?